dballari/dualtone/readme.txt

 == Changelog ==

+= 0.9.6 =
+* add theme and settings class as submodules

 = 0.9.5 =
 * modify README.md description to match style.css and readme.txt description
 * replaced some dummy content with translatable strings